namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

 This code should go into a new Swift file called `GoogleCloudOCRModel.swift`.
-Let's now use this
-structured representation. in `GoogleCloudOCR.swift`, we previously used `.responseJSON` method on
+Let's now use this structured representation.
+In `GoogleCloudOCR.swift`, we
-the Alamofire request object to get the response in JSON format.
-Instead, we'll now want to access
+previously called `responseJSON()` on the Alamofire request object to get the
+response in JSON format.
+Instead, we'll now want to access the raw data coming
-the raw data coming off the wire via `.responseData` and decode it into a `GoogleCloudOCRResponse`
+off the wire via `responseData()` and decode it into a `GoogleCloudOCRResponse`
 object.
-Update the Alamofire request in the `callGoogleVisionAPI` method to look like this:
+Update the Alamofire request in the `callGoogleVisionAPI()` method to
+look like this:

 ```swift
 Alamofire.request(